openstack/openstack-manuals/doc/arch-design-draft/source/use-cases/use-case-multisite.rst

 distributing content to each of the regions.

 The second redundancy type is the edge data center itself.
-A second data center in each of the edge regional locations house a second region near the first region.
+A second data center in each of the edge regional locations stores a second region near the first region.
 This ensures that the application does not suffer degraded performance in terms of latency and availability.

-The follow figure depicts the solution designed to have both a centralized set of core data centers for OpenStack services and paired edge data centers.
+The following figure depicts the solution designed to have both a centralized set of core data centers for OpenStack services and paired edge data centers.